-"Huh..."
+"Huh . . ."
 Irritated, Iniro fidgeted.
-When are we going w get our blasted orders?
+When are we going to get our blasted orders?

-The something big-whatever it was-had moved 'al-most past the Take That! on Iniro's sensors.
+The something bigmwhatever it was--had moved almost past the Take That!

+on Iniro's sensors.

 Come on, come on!
-What are you-

-Iniro's body went rigid as he heard a voice in his headphones.
-Mako Spinee's voice, garbled by distance and intervening space debris, but still recognizable.
+What are you-Iniro's body went rigid as he heard a voice in his headphones.
+Mako Spince's voice, garbled by distance and intervening space debris, but still recognizable.
 "First Strike Element, this is Defender Central.
-Prepare to-"

-Iniro let out a whoop, and realized that he hadn't quite caught that last word.
+Prepare to----" Iniro let out a whoop, and realized that he hadn't quite caught that last word.

 "Engage," wasn't it?
 He was pretty sure.

-For a moment he thought of keying his eomm and ask-ing, "Say again, Central," but he didn't.
-The other guys would laugh at him, and he'd get left behind as they at-tacked!
+For a moment he thought of keying his comm and asking, "Say again, Central," but he didn't.
+The other guys would laugh at him, and he'd get left behind as they attacked!

 "Let's go!" he yelled, and disengaged his magnetic grapple.
 Swooping out from behind the hunk of space junk, Iniro saw that there were two other ships with him.
 Only two?
 Where in the name of Xendor's Minions were the others?

 Iniro didn't have time to wonder, because almost immediately he found himself under attack.
 Some kind of TIE fighter.